SonderMindOrg/sober_swag/docs/serializers.md

 For example, you might want to change an ActiveRecord object to a JSON struct.
 You might also want to change an internal date-interval into a two-element array of dates, or some custom text format.
 You can do all of these things with SoberSwag serializers.
-Furthermore, Serializers document the *type* that they serialize, so you can use it to degenerate documentation.
+Furthermore, Serializers document the *type* that they serialize, so you can use it to generate documentation.

 ## The Basics

-All serializers are inherted from [`SoberSwag::Serializer::Base`](../lib/sober_swag/serializer/base.rb).
+All serializers are inherited from [`SoberSwag::Serializer::Base`](../lib/sober_swag/serializer/base.rb).
 This is an abstract class that implements several methods, most of which will be documented later.
 The two that are most interesting, however, are `#type` and `#serialize`.